novaheic/WattWitness/smart-contracts/SMART_CONTRACTS_README.md

 cd smart-contracts
 ```

-2. Create a `.env` file with your configuration:
+2. Create a `.env` file with your configuration:.
+Use `.env.example` as a template.
 ```bash
 # Required variables
 DEPLOYER_PRIVATE_KEY=0x1234567890abcdef...  # Your private key (never share!)